 Children entering Brevard County schools for the first time must comply with Florida Statutes and with the Brevard County School District Student Progression Plan.
 Students must have an immunization record on file at the school.
-All beginning kindergartner students must have a valid certificate of immunizations, unless they have a valid certificate of exemption prior to starting school.

-Any student who does not have the immunization form shall be temporarily excluded from attendance until full compliance is achieved.
+Any student who does not have the immunization form shall be temporarily excluded from attendance until full compliance.